 Arts 239 is open so you can do your homework assignments.
 Hours are posted on the door.
 Labs are open 24/7, except when a class is in session.
 Please never let anyone in if you don’t recognize them.
 All software is also available on computers in the library on the 2nd floor.

 Students will experiment with different conceptual approaches to art making and develop aesthetic strategies for engaging audiences in particular environment concerns.
-We will be concerned with environmental processes in this class.
 The class will combine lectures, screenings, group discussions, research, presentations, and individual and collaborative projects.

-We also will explore the work of contemporary environmental artists and photographers, and their documentary and experimental uses of digital media.
-In addition, you will attend the photographic exhibitions at MOPA, the Museum of Photographic Arts, in Balboa Park, after February 4, when the new Prix Pictet exhibition opens.
+We also will explore the work of contemporary environmental artists and photographers and their documentary and experimental uses of digital media.
+In addition, you will attend the photographic exhibitions at MOPA, the Museum of Photographic Arts in Balboa Park.

 The class is conducted as a workshop: all students must participate actively and consistently.
 Part of the class will be devoted to the work of contemporary photographers, and to the development and discussion of your projects.